 Throughout this time, my career led me to become involved with the CrossFit community and running groups.
 This connection kept me focused on my goals.
 Not just the focus on my fitness goals, but also the drive to be better every day.
 This new outlook helped me strive to be a better husband, father, salesman and trainer.

 But, as I said, life has a way of humbling you.

 In 2016, shortly after the birth of our second child, I found myself back in the 250-pound range.
 I called this a stumble; I never fully went back to the excuses or bad habits that I had commonly practiced previously.
 I still had not learned how to manage work events and the sleepless nights of parenthood.
 These were to be my next obstacles I had to overcome.
 I finally recognized that I was creating my own merry-go-round.

 I asked myself how this was even possible.
-I had been on a strict no-carb, low glycemic, veggie-based, lean meat diet.
+I had been on a strict no-carb, low glycemic, veggie-based, keto friendly, lean meat diet.
 My workouts had been the best they had been in years.

 As I think back to when I started taking control of my health, the way I faced my biggest challenges can be broken down into three phases:

 Stop making excuses for taking time to exercise at the level I need.

 Stop looking for excuses for nutritional and stress related problems.